 The Colorado Convention Center (CCC) is set for a major expansion that will make it a coveted meetings destination for future groups, but the building already has some stories to tell.
 Here's a little history and a timeline of the convention center as a meetings destination.

 Since opening in 1990, the CCC has seen some exciting events.
 It played a pivotal role for the media with both World Youth Day and the visit of Pope John Paul II in 1993, and with the Summit of the Eight in 1997 when 20 different broadcast booths were erected on the roof for live shots that were beamed around the world.
 Denver could not have hosted those events, nor the 2008 Democratic National Convention without the CCC.
 The CCC has hosted fan showcases for the MLB, NBA and NHL All-Star games and the NCAA Women's Final Four.

-The building holds the Guinness World Record for the largest beer tasting ever held on the planet - the annual Great American Beer Festival - and is also the home of Outdoor Retailer, the largest global trade event for the outdoor sports industry.
+The building holds the Guinness World Record for the largest beer tasting ever held on the planet – the annual Great American Beer Festival.
+And the CCC also holds another Guinness record for the building's first expansion groundbreaking on April 29, 2002, when 1,217 people turned out, beating the previous record of 800 people at an Alabama hardware store groundbreaking.

 Presidents, sports heroes, movie stars and rock stars from Elton John to Dolly Parton to Florence + the Machine have all appeared in the building, as have some of the world's most important scientists, researchers, educators and government officials.

 |1908||Denver Municipal Auditorium opens and hosts the Democratic National Convention.
 It is the second largest convention center in the nation, after Madison Square Garden in New York.|